Edward E. Ford Foundation: Supporting Independent Schools

 The Foundation initially directed much of its efforts toward supporting Ford's high school alma mater, Mercersburg Academy.
 This included a $1.5 million matching grant in 1964, the highest such matching gift to any American private school at that time.
 As of 2023 the Foundation had contributed over $125 million in total grants to nearly 1,000 independent schools and associations.

 The Foundation’s mission "is to strengthen and support independent secondary schools and to challenge and inspire them to leverage their unique talents, expertise, and resources to advance teaching while encouraging collaboration with other institutions."

 The Foundation’s Leadership Grant Program is among the most prestigious awards available to independent schools.

 Edward E. Ford

 Edward E. Ford (1894–1963) was a businessman and philanthropist from Binghamton, New York.

 The son of IBM co-founder A. Ward Ford, Ford attended Mercersburg Academy (class of 1912), Princeton University, and Lafayette College.

-After college Ford established and developed a manufacturing business in Binghamton, New York, which was ultimately became part of IBM.
+After college Ford established and developed a manufacturing business in Binghamton, New York, which ultimately became part of IBM.
 Joining IBM in 1917 as a junior salesman, Ford ascended to the role of division vice-president by 1936.
 Ford later ventured into independent business in St. Louis, Missouri and later in Florida.
 His businesses in St. Louis included a Chevrolet dealership.

 In 1949, Ford was elected an IBM director, and by 1962, Ford's holdings in IBM stock amounted to about $61 million.